jeffgillan/data2science/README.md

 Data to Science (D2S) is a open-source web platform for visualizing and sharing of drone imagery which was developed by Ben Hancock and Jinha Jung at Purdue University.
 The website code repository is [here](https://github.com/gdslab/data-to-science) A production instance is hosted at Purdue University [https://ps2.d2s.org/](https://ps2.d2s.org/).

+## Software Architecture

+The website code repository is [here](https://github.com/gdslab/data-to-science) D2S platform is a completely containerized web app which makes it easy to deploy with a relatively easy setup.
+The web app consists of 13 containers that are orchestrated using docker compose.

+* redis
+* titiler
+* db
+* flower
+* backend - ubuntu, python, untwine(software to convert point clouds to _copc.laz_
+* pgadmin
+* frontend
+* celery_beat
+* celery_worker
+* proxy
+* tusd
+* pg_tileserv
+* varnish
+*